shea256/flask-app-generator/README.md

 (it's like hackathon magic)

-Enjoy, and please don't hesitate to provide feedback regarding or contribute to the project.
+Enjoy, and please don't hesitate to contribute to the project or provide feedback.

 ### How to Use